 Documented Functional Vision Loss – a) as reported on the eye report from an optometrist or ophthalmologist, b) a Functional Vision Assessment (FVA) completed by a Teacher of the Visually Impaired/Blind which addresses specific vision loss, c) an FVA or Christine Roman-Lantzy Assessment documenting a Cortical Vision Impairment.

-- Area of Eligibility identified on IEP
+- Area of Eligibility (primary or secondary) identified on IEP

 - Receiving Related Services such as Vision, Hearing, OT, PT, APE, etc.

 - Additional disabilities such as significant intellectual, behavioral, health, or communication

 There is an on-line submission of the census data; instructions required for the report are attached.
 Go to the following link in order to access the on-line survey:

 There are three (3) attachments for this report: